 Without real-time and real-world user feedback, it is hard to accurately judge whether an application or feature is a success.
-It is also virtually impossible to improve on it.
+Without this feedback, it is also virtually impossible to improve on it.

 This challenge to improve with no user feedback is amplified in software development environments with high volumes of user-experience upgrades being pushed out regularly.

 In the very early days, customer feedback in general simply fell into the ‘too hard’ basket or was simply overlooked.

 Businesses that did recognise the value of user feedback used typical collection methods like electronic questionnaires, email or paper-based surveys.
-The response rate was often underwhelming and response quality was poor because the survey timing was inconvenient, user recall was poor, high levels of user apathy and lag in implementing any changes from the feedback collected.
+The response rate was often underwhelming and response quality was poor because the survey timing was inconvenient, user recall was poor, high levels of user apathy and a lag in implementing any changes from the feedback collected.